PointCloudLibrary/pcl/doc/tutorials/content/cluster_extraction.rst

 neighbors and implement a clustering technique that is essentially similar to a flood fill algorithm.

-Let's assume we have given a point cloud with a table and objects on top of it.
+Let's assume we are given a point cloud with a table and objects on top of it.
 We want to find and segment the individual object point clusters lying on the plane.
 Assuming that we use a Kd-tree structure for finding the nearest neighbors, the algorithmic steps for that would be (from [RusuDissertation]_):